 - The School District is financially stable.
-The School District's operating millage for fiscal year 2022 was 16.840, which was a slight decrease from the prior year.
-In spite of this decrease in the millage rate, revenues from property taxes presented in the governmental fund statements increased by about \$336,000 from the prior year or about 3.5%.
-Additionally, revenues from Federal sources increased by about \$876,000 from the prior year or about 15.4%, largely due to an increase in funding related to Covid-19. - The Board also anticipates significant financial challenges going forward due to expected continued higher health insurance and benefit costs for employees.
+The School District's operating millage for fiscal year 2022 decreased slightly from the prior year to 19.98 mills, which produced slightly over \$383,000 per mill.
+The School District continues to anticipate little or no growth in regard to student population in the foreseeable future. - The School District revenues from property taxes increased about \$1.1 million from the prior year or about 16.1%.
+Federal revenues however actually declined about \$450,000 from the prior year mainly due to declining revenues for COVID-19 relief. - The Board anticipates significant financial challenges going forward due to lagging local economy and expected continued higher health insurance and benefit costs for employees.
 In spite of these challenges, the School District will continue to be a good steward of tax dollars while providing a quality educational opportunity.